Hypercubed/f-flat_node/readme.md

 * Arbitrary-precision decimal and complex number type.
 * Flat functional concatinative language, without unnecessary parentheses.
-* JSON format is value f-flat programs.
+* JSON format is a valid f-flat programs.
 (But not all f-flat programs are JSON).

 ## Example